micropolimi/MAPPI/docs/3D_printing.md

 Supports: Yes

 ### Printing settings
-The material used is PLA due to its ease of print and accessibility, but being highly hygroscopic it could warp with time and constant watering, so other materials like PETG or ABS could be used to increase the resistance of the chamber to weathering.
+PLA is used as the primary material due to its ease of printing and wide availability.
+However, since PLA is highly hygroscopic, it may warp over time with constant exposure to moisture.
+For improved durability and resistance to weathering, alternative materials such as PETG or ABS are recommended.
-High print resolution is not fundamental but going any lower than 0.3 mm could make the internal printed surface gritty and cause abnormal root growth.
+While high print resolution is not essential, going any lower than 0.3 mm may result in a rough internal surface, which can negatively affect root development.

-Printer technology: For the pot-holder Fused Deposition Modeling (FDM) or stereolithography (SLA) are compatible as the print will not be visible in the Field of View during acquisition.
+Printer technology: For the pot-holder, both Fused Deposition Modeling (FDM) and stereolithography (SLA) are suitable, as the printed component will not be visible within the field of view during image acquisition.

 ## Soil cover print and setup
-The soil cover is designed to prevent soil spillage in the submergence solution.
+The soil cover is designed to prevent soil spillage into the submergence solution.
-The design does require supports for part of the soil cover, meaning removal of said support is necessary.
+The design requires support structures for part of the soil cover, which must be removed after printing.
-The soil cover locks on top of classical 5 cm Ø pots around the plant main axis.
+The soil cover locks onto standard 5 cm diameter pots, securing itself around the plant’s main axis.

 <img src="https://github.com/micropolimi/APPI/raw/main/images/cover.png" width="700">